above images by Eden Meure

 Fabrication by Stuart Houghton

-The Forest Specular was installed along the Franklin-Gordon Wild Rivers National Park and reflects the forests of the Palawa people, a forest saved from devastation.
+Forest Specular was installed along the Franklin-Gordon Wild Rivers National Park and reflects the forests of the palawa people, a forest saved from devastation.

 This lush ecosystem and its multitude of other-than-human inhabitants remains today thanks to the tireless efforts of campaigners during the Franklin Dam protests.
 One of the most significant campaigns in Australia’s environmental history, the battle to stop the Franklin dam spanned across five years from 1977-83, and led to over 1300 arrests.
 The work consists of over 1300 individually custom-shaped convex mirrors, a mirror for each person arrested, while the shape is based on a river rock, and is a nod to Rock Island Bend by Peter Dombrovskis.